sosy-lab/benchexec/doc/benchmarking.md

 # Benchmarking Guidelines

-Please check the following guidelines for advice on how to get reliable benchmark results.
+Please check the following guidelines for advice on how to get reliable benchmark results when using BenchExec.
+For more general guidelines about benchmarking, e.g., what to do when implementing a benchmarking tool, please read our paper [Benchmarking and Resource Measurement](https://www.sosy-lab.org/%7Edbeyer/Publications/2015-SPIN.Benchmarking_and_Resource_Measurement.pdf).

 ### Use the latest version of BenchExec
 New versions of BenchExec might contain features or bug fixes